-The nuclear factor I (NFI) family of transcriptional regulators is composed of four separate genes (Nfia, Nfib, Nfic, and Nfix), and several members have been directly implicated in nervous system development (das Neves et al., 1999; Driller et al., 2007; Campbell et al., 2008; Kumbasar et al., 2009).
+The Nuclear Factor I (NFI) family of transcriptional regulators is composed of four separate genes (Nfia, Nfib, Nfic and Nfix), and several members have been directly implicated in nervous system development.
 We recently found that these factors are an important part of the intrinsic program controlling CGN differentiation in vivo.
-All NFI members are markedly elevated in CGNs and are expressed throughout their postmitotic development (Wang et al., 2004, 2007), suggesting a broad role in CGN differentiation.
-Functional studies confirmed that NFI proteins regulate multiple aspects of postmitotic CGN maturation, including parallel fiber formation and alignment, migration, and dendrite formation (Wang et al., 2004, 2007).
+All NFI members are markedly elevated in CGNs and are expressed throughout their postmitotic development (Wang et al. 2007; Wang et al. 2004), suggesting a broad role in CGN differentiation.
+Functional studies confirmed that NFI proteins regulate multiple aspects of postmitotic CGN maturation, including parallel fiber formation and alignment, migration and dendrite formation (Wang et al. 2007; Wang et al. 2004).
 These diverse actions of NFI are mediated in part by N cadherin and ephrin B1, indicating an important link between NFI and cell-cell interactions in differentiating CGNs.
-Both of these cell adhesion molecules are expressed throughout CGN postmitotic differentiation, and they regulate both early and late aspects of maturation, including axon extension and parallel fiber fasciculation, radial migration, and dendritogenesis (Wang et al., 2007).
+Both of these cell adhesion molecules are expressed throughout CGN postmitotic differentiation and they regulate both early and late aspects of maturation, including axon extension and parallel fiber fasciculation, radial migration and dendritogenesis (Wang et al. 2007).
 Here, we expand the mediators of NFI action on CGN cell-cell interactions to include the cell adhesion molecule Tag-1 and the secreted protein Wnt7a.
-In contrast to N cadherin and ephrin B1, these proteins are involved primarily in specific phases of CGN maturation, parallel fiber formation (Tag-1) and synaptogenesis (Wnt7a).
+In contrast to N cadherin and ephrin B1, these proteins are primarily involved in specific phases of CGN maturation, parallel fiber formation (Tag-1) and synaptogenesis (Wnt7a).